ART

 History

 The species was originally described by Karl Friedrich Wilhelm Wallroth in 1833, who found it growing on hawthorn in Germany.
-He placed it in his new genus Myxarium based on its visible white inclusions which he interpreted as spores.[4]
-Wallroth noted its similarity to Naematelia nucleata, but nonetheless described Myxarium nucleatum as a new species, using the same epithet.[1]
+He placed it in his new genus Myxarium based on its visible white inclusions which he interpreted as spores.[7]
+Wallroth noted its similarity to Tremella nucleata, but nonetheless described Myxarium nucleatum as a new and separate species, using the same epithet.[1]

 Lewis David von Schweinitz had previously described Tremella nucleata from the United States, a species that was later transferred to the genus Exidia by Burt.
-Many subsequent publications, summarized by Donk (1966) and Reid (1970), have discussed whether the European Myxarium nucleatum is conspecific with the American Exidia nucleata.[1][3]
-The consensus now seems to be that they are the same species, but this is based on morphological similarity not on comparing DNA sequences.[2]
+Many subsequent publications, summarized by Donk (1966) and Reid (1970), discussed whether the European Myxarium nucleatum is conspecific with the American Exidia nucleata.[1][3]
+The consensus, based on morphological similarity, was that they are the same.[2]

 Current status